mfansler/TidyGEO/TidyGEO/help_docs/FAQ.md

     + Please make sure it doesn't have any extra characters (spaces, dashes, etc).
 * __Why isn't the reset button doing anything?__
     + "Reset" restores the data to its original format upon being downloaded.
 If there haven't been any changes to the data, nothing will happen.

+### General questions

+* __I am pressing Undo over and over and nothing is happening.__
+    + Undo only goes back *one* operation.
+To undo more than one operation, you will likely have to Reset the data and start again.
+* __What can I do with my data after I have reformatted it?__
+    + You can download it onto your computer and load it into an analysis software of your choice.
+    + <a href="https://brb.nci.nih.gov/BRB-ArrayTools/index.html" target="_blank">BRB-ArrayTools</a> is a package with an Excel add-in that can be used to analyze Microarray gene expression, copy number, methylation and RNA-Seq data.
+    + <a href="https://gdancik.shinyapps.io/shinyGEO/" target="_blank">shinyGEO</a> is an application specializing in differential expression analysis and survival analysis for GEO datasets.

 ### Clinical data